 Does this describe your son?

-- Has a hard time during unstructured times at school like lunch or recess
+- Has a hard time during less structured times at school like recess or gym

 - Perceive himself as the victim when his peers react to his words/behavior

 - Enjoys being around other boys but has trouble engaging with them

 - Seem to sometimes “lack a filter” or not pick up on social cues

 - Relates better to younger children/older children and adults than his similar-age peers